cheng-chun-yuan/a2a-x402-typescript/x402_a2a/README.md

-# x402 A2A Payment Protocol Extension (TypeScript)
+# x402 A2A Payment Protocol Extension with AML Compliance

-This package provides a complete TypeScript implementation of the x402 payment protocol extension for A2A using an **exception-based approach** for dynamic payment requirements.
+Complete TypeScript implementation of the x402 payment protocol extension for A2A with built-in **Anti-Money Laundering (AML)** compliance checks.

-This is the TypeScript port of the Python `x402_a2a` library.
+## Features

+- 🚀 Exception-based payment requirements
+- 💰 Dynamic pricing based on request parameters
+- 🔒 Type-safe TypeScript implementation
+- 🛡️ **Built-in AML compliance with Chainalysis Oracle**
+- 📊 Risk scoring and wallet screening
+- 🎯 ADK-compatible executors
+- 📦 Zero configuration required

 ## Installation